eltoch/VioletShield/README.md

 For testing purposes we suggest you add it to a test server and play around with it.
 This file requires a .env to run with Token = insert_discord_token_here this is excluded as the token for a discord bot is private.
 Sharing the token would allow outside users to edit and control the bot which could lead to problems.

+For code testing, follow this tutorial: https://discordpy.readthedocs.io/en/stable/discord.html Create a bot with permissions Administrator and create a .env file with the token found under the Bot section.
+Click Copy where it says Token
+.env should contain:
+Token = pasted_token